TanishqDsharma/Sovrython-Research-Repo/README.md

 ## <b>Stablecoins:</b>
 * Sovryn has XUSD which act as aggregator for stablecoins allowing a single representation of the US dollar on sovryn.XUSD, in its current form, is a precursor (technical preview) of the Babelfish stablecoin aggregator.It facilitates the conversion of multiple USD-pegged stablecoins with each other at a fixed 1:1 ratio.

-* The list of convertible stablecoins:
+* <b><u>The list of convertible stablecoins:</b></u>
   * DAI
   * USDT
   * USDC
   * BUSD

-* The other stablecoins that can be added to the aggregator are:
+* <b><u>The other stablecoins that can be added to the aggregator are:</b></u>

-  * Paxos Standard ($PAX) – Backed one-to-one by USD deposits and available through Paxos.
+  * <b>Paxos Standard ($PAX)</b> – Backed one-to-one by USD deposits and available through Paxos.
 PAX is available one-to-one in exchange for USD and redeemable one-to-one for USD.
 Upon redemption, PAX tokens are immediately removed from the supply; PAX are only in existence when the corresponding dollars are in custody.

-  * TrueUSD ($TUSD) – A USD-backed ERC20 stablecoin that is fully collateralized, legally protected, and transparently verified by third-party attestations.
+  * <b>TrueUSD ($TUSD)</b> – A USD-backed ERC20 stablecoin that is fully collateralized, legally protected, and transparently verified by third-party attestations.
 TrueUSD uses multiple escrow accounts to reduce counterparty risk and to provide token-holders with legal protections against misappropriation.
 TrueUSD is the first asset token built on the TrustToken platform.

-  * Gemini Dollar ($GUSD) – Created at the time of withdrawal from the Gemini platform.
+  * <b>Gemini Dollar ($GUSD)</b> – Created at the time of withdrawal from the Gemini platform.
 Gemini customers may exchange US dollars for Gemini dollars at a 1:1 exchange rate by initiating a withdrawal of Gemini dollars from their Gemini account to any Ethereum address they specify

 # How Stablecoins will cause TVL to go up on Sovryn?